Event Overview

 What is the minimum age?

-We do not have a minimum age but children under 10 years must run with an adult.
+There is no minimum age but children under 10 years must run with an adult.

 Can I bring a pram?